 Yes, women may get celiac disease while pregnant.
 But let’s get one thing straight: celiac disease can develop at any age, and for some women, the onset could be following a pregnancy.
-In fact, recent research seems to suggest there may be a tentative connection signifying pregnancy might play some role in celiac development.
+In fact, recent research seems to suggest there may be a tentative connection signifying pregnancy might actually play some role in celiac development.

 Don’t get it wrong, though.
 That doesn’t imply that pregnancy in and of itself causes celiac disease.
 Some experts believe that celiac disease needs a “trigger” to develop.
 That may be an environmental factor, life event or health issue that causes your immune system to suddenly “see” gluten as a foreign or toxic substance.
 In some way, pregnancy may be associated with some major life events and health complications such as miscarriage, emotional trauma, infections, high blood pressure, and C-section surgery, all of which may trigger celiac disease.